EspoTek/trebay/README.md

 # trebay
 This is trebay, a tool I've created for exporting Turbo Lister databases and uploading them to the eBay website.
-It was basically created for my own use only, so many, many features are missing (including basic stuff like Auctions and countries that are not Australia!)
+It was basically created for my own use only, so many, many features are missing (including basic stuff like Auctions and support for countries that are not Australia!)
 Of course, this would be a useful basis for anyone else who wanted to add those features.

 To use it, you'll need to set up two files under `$HOME/trebay/credentials` (or `C:\Users\blah\trebay\credentials on Windows`)